api3dao/api3-sovryn-hackathon-starter/coingecko-price-dapp/README.md

 The requests that the client contract will make will be funded by this 0.1 ETH.
 Note that you may have to run `fund-designated-wallet` again if you make too many requests and use up this 0.1 ETH (very unlikely).

+## Airnode should now be ready to make requests

 ### Starting the Dapp
 cd into [airnode-starter](https://github.com/api3dao/api3-sovryn-hackathon-starter/tree/main/coingecko-price-dapp/airnode-starter).